-An authentic Chinese spicy stir-fry green beans recipe that tastes like takeout!
+An authentic Chinese spicy stir-fried green beans recipe that tastes like takeout!
 Easy to make, this recipe cooks in five minutes.

 A Favorite Recipe for Spicy Stir-Fry Green Beans